kinode-dao/.github/profile/README.md

 # Kinode has rebranded to [Hyperware](https://github.com/hyperware-ai)

-The domain "kinode.org" has been seized by a malicious actor.
+The domain "kinode.org" and our social accounts have been seized by a malicious actor.
 Our project has rebranded to Hyperware and can now be found at [hyperware.ai](https://hyperware.ai).

 ## What happened?